 Ganja City Hall

 The main building on Heydar Aliyev Square, this building is an example of Socialist Classicism, also known as Stalinist Empire architecture.
 The façade is composed of beautiful arches and grand doorways.
 Look closely at the details on the doorways.
 You can tell that Soviet symbols have been removed and replaced with Azerbaijani national symbols, but there are many Soviet motifs left.
 There is a twin of this building in Tbilisi.

 Shah Abbas Mosque (The Juma Mosque)

 The city’s central mosque, also known as the Friday Mosque, is a red brick and stained glass named after Shah Abbas the Great.
-Originally built in 1606, the minarets were added in 1776 and it underwent reconstruction projects in 1910 and 2008.
+Originally built in 1606, the minarets were added in 1776 and they underwent reconstruction projects in 1910 and 2008.
 We visited the mosque on a Friday during Ramadan, so we did not go inside.
-However, we were told that the interior is stunning, and it would be worth going inside if its open during your visit.
+However, we were told that the interior is stunning, and it would be worth going inside if it is open during your visit.

 Chokak Baths (Turkish Bath House)

 Traditionally this served as a Turkish bath on Shah Abbas square across from the mosque.
 Now it is an artisan shop since the plumbing was damaged during the Soviet era.
 I enjoyed walking around the building taking photographs, but I didn’t go inside.